0xAREEB/ScreenRecorderLite/README.md

 ## Build

-Before building the ScreenRecorder Lite project, you need to install the required libraries.
-You can install these libraries using pip.
-Here are the steps to install the required libraries:
+> Before building the ScreenRecorder Lite project, you need to install the required libraries using pip.
+Here are the steps to install the libraries:

 1. Install OpenCV library: `pip install opencv-python`